klezVirus/SilentMoonwalk/README.md

 ## TL;DR

-SilentMoonwalk is a PoC implementation of a true call stack spoofer, implementing a technique to remove the original caller from the call stack, using ROP to desynchronize unwinding from control flow.
+SilentMoonwalk is a PoC implementation of a fully dynamic call stack spoofer, implementing a technique to remove the original caller from the call stack, using ROP to desynchronize unwinding from control flow.

 ## Authors